-How does this happen, how is this determined?
+How does this happen?
 I’ll never forget the time I listened to two men tell their stories of how they tithe.
-It was very interesting to listen to the older man, who had worked hard all of his life to provide for his family.
+It was fascinating to listen to the older man, who had worked hard all of his life to provide for his family.
 He and his wife lived a comfortable life, their children grown and on their own; however, what was interesting is that this man didn’t feel it was necessary to purchase lavish homes, clothes or vehicles, nor did his family take lavish trips.
 Instead, he talked about loading the family into the station wagon, how his wife would pack food into the picnic basket and off they would go to enjoy time together, as a family.

-Now the younger man’s story was opposite, he was a man of wealth, someone who craved a lavish home, clothes, vehicles and trips; not so much quality family time.
-The younger man most definitely hadn’t seen hardship nor a lack of income, he even took a moment to share that his wife always told him “not to worry, we’re very well off”.
-His story of tithing was not one of sacrifice or going without, his one was of his needs are first, everything else comes after.
+Now the younger man’s story was quite opposite.
+He was a man of wealth, someone who craved a lavish home, clothes, vehicles, and trips; not so much quality family time.
+The younger man most definitely hadn’t seen hardship nor a lack of income.
+He even took a moment to share that his wife always tells him “not to worry, we’re very well off.”
+His story of tithing was not one of sacrifice or going without what he wants.
+His is one of his needs; first, everything else comes last.

 Most of the audience reacted the same, honestly not knowing if the younger man even realized what he was saying.
 I found myself walking out of the building in silence, not sharing my thoughts with anyone as I could only pray that God shed some light on this man’s life.